yuqingwwang/github-profile-analyser/README.md

 # GitHub Profile Analyser

+Interested to learn more about your fellow FAC28 members?

-Search for a GitHub username to see information about their profile.
+Search for their GitHub username to see information about their profile.

 ## Features

-- Show their starred projects.
+- Showing a user's starred projects.
-- Show their recent activity.
+- Showing a user's recent activity.
-- Figure out what their most popular repositories are.
+- Listing a user's most popular repositories.